maphew/zadam-trilium-wiki/Themes.md

 ## User-provided themes

 Some users made their custom themes publicly available.
 For a gallery of user themes, see [[Theme gallery]].

+## Asset path

+In case you want to use some built-in assets like `/assets/v0.57.0-beta/images/icon-grey.png` but want to avoid specifying the version, you can use a `vX` alias - in this case `/assets/vX/images/icon-grey.png`.